-We developed a new modeling approach to estimate SR5 levels and trends for all countries.
-The approach takes into account data quality issues, includes an uncertainty assessment and that improves upon existing approaches by providing information on whether the estimated SR5 is higher or lower than expected, based on an estimated global relations between mortality levels and sex ratios.
-In this extended abstract we describe the data and model used to construct the sex-specific estimates and identify countries with outlying sex ratios, and present illustrative results.
+We developed a new modeling approach to estimate levels and trends in sex ratios for infant, child and under-5 mortality for all countries (Alkema et al. 2013a; Alkema et al. 2013b).
+The approach takes into account data quality issues, includes an uncertainty assessment and that improves upon existing approaches by providing information on whether the estimated sex ratio is higher or lower than expected, based on an estimated global relations between mortality levels and sex ratios.
+The approach was used by the United Nations Inter-Agency Group for Child Mortality Estimates (UN IGME) to construct sex-specific mortality estimates (United Nations Inter-agency Group for Child Mortality Estimation 2013).

+In this extended abstract, we describe the data and model used to construct the sexspecific estimates and identify countries with outlying sex ratios, and present illustrative results.